mdoug/mdoug.github.io/_posts/2014-04-07-headache-continues.md

 ---
 layout:     post
 title:      "Still Have Headache"
 categories: blog
 ----

+# needs a header somewhere?

 Man, I still have a nasty headache.
 Maybe it's because I'm trying vim out now, and everything is a royal pain.
 I really should just go back to Emacs, I don't